sayyedaaman2/Movie_Booking_App/README.md

 ## Installation
-this app requires [Node.js](https://nodejs.org/) v14+ to run. before running the application we required to one more application [NotificationsService](https://github.com/sayyedaaman2/notificationService)
+this app requires [Node.js](https://nodejs.org/) v14+ to run. before installing the application we required to one more application to Start [NotificationsService](https://github.com/sayyedaaman2/notificationService)

 Install the dependencies and devDependencies and start the server.